The ear and the mechanism of hearing

 This animation explains the most important characteristics of waves through sound waves.

-Producing speech requires the synchronized operation of several cortical centers.
+Producing speech requires the synchronised operation of several cortical centres.

 This animation introduces the most important organ systems of the human body.